 The program soon outgrew the church and had received state funding.
-A new central kitchen and office space was secured at the Herb & Ned’s Market on the corner of Almond and East main in Medford.
+A new central kitchen and office space was secured at the Herb & Ned’s Market on the corner of Almond and East Main Street in Medford.
 This building was leased and remodeled from money budgeted in the $221,506 grant proposal approved through the Oregon State Program on Aging.
 At this new location, 225 meals a day were being prepared for eight congregate meal sites and 65 meals per day were being delivered to shut-ins.

 June 1, 1976 — The birth of ACCESS

 The Rogue Valley Council on Aging (RVCA) was the responsible agency for services to senior citizens.
 The organization is now known as Rogue Valley Council of Governments (RVCOG).
-As more program related services came into being, RVCA decided to form a new non-profit to help alleviate some of they’re growing responsibilities to seniors.
+As more program related services came into being, RVCA decided to form a new non-profit to help alleviate some of their growing responsibilities to seniors.
 Thus, ACCESS was formed on June 1, 1976.

 The articles of corporation were written with ACCESS standing for the following:

 Aging Community Coordinated Enterprises & Supportive Services, Inc.